Euphoria (American TV series): Casting

+Filming

 Primary photography takes place in Sony Pictures Studios in Culver City, California.
-Ulysses S. Grant High School in Los Angeles stands in for the fictional East Highland High School.
-According to the California Film Commission, the first season of Euphoria received $8,378,000 in incentive tax credits.
+Grant High School in Los Angeles stands in for the fictional East Highland High School.
+The exterior of the Bennett family house that appears in the pilot episode is located at 5611 Shenandoah Ave, Los Angeles, CA 90056, USA According to the California Film Commission, the first season of Euphoria received $8,378,000 in incentive tax credits.
 The first season was filmed over a combined total of 104 days; the second season's production costs totaled $96,685,000 after a total of 176 filming days.
 Subsequently, the second season received a $19,406,000 tax credit for employing over 15,000 people in California.
-Zendaya received $500,000 per episode in the first two seasons and will receive $1,000,000 per episode in the third season.
+Zendaya received $500,000 per episode in the first two seasons and $1,000,000 per episode in the third season.

-For season one, the show was shot digitally.
-Starting with season two, the show was shot on Kodak Ektachrome film stock, which cinematographer Marcell Rév attributed to a desire to invoke "some sort of memory of high school."

-For season three, Rue's sobriety journey, Zendaya opened up about exploring characters outside high school, with the filming locations of New York City, Singapore, and Warner Bros.
+For the third season, regarding Rue's sobriety journey, Zendaya stated that she wanted to explore characters outside the high school setting, with the filming locations of Dublin, London, New York City, Rome, Singapore, and Warner Bros.
 Studios lots in Burbank and Leavesden.
+Filming began in February 2025 with Zendaya on set.
+Jacob Elordi and Eric Dane started shooting in April 2025.

+By October, both Sweeney and Elordi had wrapped shooting their respective roles, with Elordi confirming that the whole season was shot on VistaVision.
+Filming for the season later wrapped on November 15, 2025.

+Visual style

+The visual style of Euphoria is heavily inspired by the work of Petra Collins.
+The show employs hyper-stylized cinematography, set design, costume design, and editing, which presents an "emotional realism" that captures the inner perspectives of the series's adolescent characters.
+The first season was shot digitally using the Arri Alexa 65 camera.
+The two special episodes and second season were shot on Kodak 35mm film stock, primarily Ektachrome, which cinematographer Marcell Rév attributed to a desire to invoke "some sort of memory of high school".

+Use of color and lighting

+The series often utilizes saturated colors, notably of purple and blue, to communicate the emotional state of its characters.
+Shades of green and yellow regularly symbolize distress, while purple and blue convey an elated, feverish atmosphere.
+In shooting both day and night exteriors, cinematographer Marcell Rév relied on an exaggerated orange-blue color scheme, translated in the use of backlights and tungsten lights, to create visuals that feel "almost dreamlike".
+LED lights and SkyPanels were used in several interior shoots to display bright and vivid colors of purple and blue.
+The second season of Euphoria was shot on film, specifically in Kodak's Ektachrome and Vision3 500T, which distorted how set lighting looked on camera.